Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Warped product pointwise semi-slant submanifolds

 The non-existence of warped product pointwise semi-slant submanifolds of the form $M_\theta\times_fM_T$ of Kaehler and Sasakian manifolds is proved in \cite{Sahin3} and \cite{Park}.
 On the other hand, there exist a non-trivial warped product pointwise semi-slant submanifolds of the form $M_T\times M_\theta$ of Kaehler manifolds \cite{Sahin3} and contact metric manifolds \cite{Park}.

-Note that a warped product pointwise semi-slant submanifold $M=M_T\times_fM_\theta$ is a warped product contact CR-submanifold if the slant function $\theta=\frac{\pi}{2}$.
+In this section, we study the warped product pointwise semi-slant submanifold of the form $M=M_T\times_fM_\theta$.
+Notice that a warped product pointwise semi-slant submanifold $M=M_T\times_fM_\theta$ is a warped product contact CR-submanifold if the slant function $\theta=\frac{\pi}{2}$.
 Similarly, the warped product pointwise semi-slant submanifold $M=M_T\times_fM_\theta$ is a warped product semi-slant submanifold if $\theta$ is constant on $M$, i.e., $M_\theta$ is a proper slant submanifold.

-In this section, we study the warped product pointwise semi-slant submanifold of the form $M=M_T\times_fM_\theta$ of a Sasakian manifold $\tilde M$.
-To fill the gape in the earlier study, we obtain some results as a generalization.